-But even with long, relaxing weekends, our thoughts here at CourseStorm never stray far from trying to come up with new ways to help you make course registration impossibly simple.
-And with the summer now in full bloom, we’ve been hard at work, drafting up tips and tricks to help save you time, and grow your enrollments!
+Our thoughts here at CourseStorm never stray far from trying to come up with new ways to help you make course registration impossibly simple.
+No matter the season, we’re hard at work, drafting up tips and tricks to help save you time, and grow your enrollments!

 Are you ready to hear about the different ways you can add a boost to your programs through email marketing?
 Let’s dive in!